 How we use your personal information

 We use your personal information to provide you with the loan of an electric van to use when carrying out your business activities, as well as news, information, training and event details.
-We may also provide information to the business on the driver behaviour obtained from the on-board vehicle monitoring system.
+We may also provide information to the business on the number of vehicle speeding incidents obtained from the on-board vehicle monitoring system.

 How long your personal data will be kept